 Students enrolled in the J.D. degree program at this law school who successfully complete the first year of law study must pass the First-Year Law Students’ Examination required by Business and Professions Code §6060(h) and Title 4, Division 1, Chapter 1 Rule 4.3(l) of the Rules of the State Bar of California as part of the requirements to qualify to take the California Bar Examination.
 A student who passes the First-Year Law Students’ Examination within three (3) administrations of the examination after first becoming eligible to take it will receive credit for all legal studies completed to the time the examination is passed.
 A student who does not pass the examination within three (3) administrations of the examination after first becoming eligible to take it, must be promptly disqualified from the law school’s J.D. degree program.
 If the dismissed student subsequently passes the examination, the student is eligible for re-enrollment in this law school’s J.D. program, but will receive credit for only one year of legal study.

 Study at, or graduation from, this law school may not qualify a student to take the bar examination or to satisfy the requirements for admission to practice in jurisdictions other than California.
 A student intending to seek admission to practice law in a jurisdiction other than California should contact the admitting authority in that jurisdiction for information regarding the legal education requirements in that jurisdiction for admission to the practice of law.

-As of April 1, 2016, more than 140 graduates of ALU have passed the California General Bar Examinations.
-The number and passage results of ALU Law students who have taken the First-Year Law Students’ Examination and General Bar Examination in the past five years, along with cumulative California General Bar Exam passing rates, are shown below.
+As of July 2017, more than 180 graduates of ALU have passed the California General Bar Examination.
+The number and passage results of ALU students and graduates who have taken the First-Year Law Students’ Examination and General Bar Examination, along with cumulative California General Bar Exam passing rates, are shown below.

 ALU FIRST-YEAR LAW STUDENTS’ EXAMINATION PASSAGE STATISTICS.
 Data Source: State Bar of California